ALICE (propellant)

-ALICE has been proposed as a propellant well suited for on-site production on outer space bodies such as the moon, as both aluminum oxide (a source of aluminum) and water are abundant resources in the universe, while the high propellant density decreases the dry mass of the rocket.
-Maintaining the propellant in a frozen state is relatively simple on most bodies in the solar system, while other high performance propellants often involve cryogenic fluids that can pose long-term storage problems.
+ALICE has been proposed as a propellant well-suited for on-site production on outer space bodies such as the Moon, as both aluminum oxide (a source of aluminum) and water are abundant resources in the universe, while the high propellant density decreases the dry mass of the rocket.
+Maintaining the propellant in a frozen state is relatively simple on most bodies in the Solar System, while other high-performance propellants often involve cryogenic fluids that can pose long-term storage problems.
+One production method is to combine the powder with ice using resonant acoustic mixing, providing a consistent and homogenous result.